Harry Belafonte, activist and entertainer, dies at 96

 “I’m as proud of that film critics’ award as I am of all my gold records,” he wrote in his memoir.

-Harry Belafonte was born Harold George Bellanfanti Jr. in 1927, in a community of West Indians in Harlem.
+Harry Belafonte was born Harold George Bellanfanti Jr. in 1927, in Harlem.
 His father was a seaman and cook with Dutch and Jamaican ancestry and his mother, part Scottish, worked as a domestic.
-Both parents were undocumented immigrants and Belafonte recalled living “an underground life, as criminals of a sort, on the run.″
+Both parents were undocumented immigrants and Belafonte recalled living “an underground life, as criminals of a sort, on the run.”

 The household was violent: Belafonte sustained brutal beatings from his father, and he was sent to live for several years with relatives in Jamaica.
 Belafonte was a poor reader — he was probably dyslexic, he later realized — and dropped out of high school, soon joining the Navy.
 While in the service, he read “Color and Democracy’’ by the Black scholar W.E.B.
 Du Bois and was deeply affected, calling it the start of his political education.